-We now repeat our analysis on the entire time series data of $T_{\textrm{max}}$ for the period of January 1951 to December 2024 without separating into individual months; results presented in Figs.~\ref{Fig9} to~\ref{Fig13}.
-Fig.~\ref{Fig9}(A) presents the original $T_{\textrm{max}}$ data for the entire duration after Kalman filtering.
-Figs.~\ref{Fig9}(B), (C), and (D) show the dominant, secondary, and noise components, respectively.
-Fig.~\ref{Fig10} displays the deterministic model along with the Fourier fit (statistical metrics indicated in the legend).
-Fig.~\ref{Fig11} shows the $CH$-plane for the entire $T_{\textrm{max}}$ time series (OTS) as well as simulated time series from DM, WN(L), CN(L), and LN(L) using $d=7$.
-The three Lorenz models with different noise types show distinct values of $H$ and $C$ compared to those in Fig.~\ref{Fig5}, suggesting different degrees of entropy or disorder and complexity or correlational structure in large-scale dynamics of $\hat{T}_{\textrm{max}}$.
-Fig.~\ref{Fig11} shows that the Lorenz model with colored noise produces a $(H,C)$ result closer to the real dynamics of OTS as compared to that of Lévy or white noise.
-We plot the simulated time series $\hat{T}_{\textrm{max}}$ from these three Lorenz models along with the original time series $T_{\textrm{max}}$ in Fig.~\ref{Fig12}.
-We perform the noise diagnostics and generate the noise terms using the statistical information and parameters obtained.
-To optimize the statistical metrics, we have used the model parameters $\epsilon_2=1$ $^\circ C$ and $\Gamma=10^{-1}$.
-Fig.~\ref{Fig13} shows that at a much larger time scale, when using the entire dataset length, the statistical accuracies of the models decrease.
+We note that the $CH$-plane analysis depends on two parameter choices, namely, the embedding dimension ($d$) and the number of data points (or data length) ($N$).
+A very small value of $d$ may fail to capture the underlying dynamical structure accurately, whereas a very large $d$ not only results in high computational cost but can also introduce bias in probability estimation due to insufficient ordinal patterns when $d!\approx ^\circ$C and $\Gamma=10^{-1}$.
+Fig.~\ref{Fig13} shows that at a much larger timescale, when using the entire dataset length, the statistical accuracies of the models decrease.
 The statistical accuracy test results stabilize at $R^2_s\approx 0.69$, $RMSE_s\approx 1.8$, and $KGE_s\approx 0.82$.
 While not excellent, $R^2_s\approx 0.69$ is regarded as a good result in the case of climate systems that are inherently noisy and nonlinear.
 In climate modeling, $RMSE_s\approx 1.8$ is generally acceptable for daily or monthly temperature data~\cite{moriasi2007}.
 The value of $KGE_s\approx 0.82$ again suggests that the models capture the shape and distribution of the observed data well~\cite{knoben2020,moriasi2007}.
-Nonetheless, the observed overall decrease in statistical accuracy of the model for large-scale dynamics of the entire time scale indicates the need to incorporate higher-order factors in our hybrid model.
-This is also evident from the previous result of $CH$-plane (Fig.~\ref{Fig11}), where we previously saw that the original large-scale dynamics of $T_{\textrm{max}}$ (OTS) has a much higher value of statistical complexity $C$ and a lower value of permutation entropy $H$.
-One of the factors that can increase the complexity could be temporal nonlinear dependencies, such as long-range correlation over the large-scale dynamics or multi-scale fractal scaling properties.
-Extension of our hybrid model incorporating such long-range dynamics is a future outlook of our present work.
+Nonetheless, the observed overall decrease in statistical accuracy of the model for the large-scale dynamics over the entire time scale indicates the need to incorporate higher-order factors in our hybrid model~\eqref{eq:hm}.
+This is also evident from the previous result of $CH$-plane (Fig.~\ref{Fig11}), where we previously observed that the original large-scale dynamics of $T_{\textrm{max}}$ (OTS) has a much higher value of statistical complexity $C$ and a lower value of permutation entropy $H$.
+One of the factors that can increase complexity could be temporal nonlinear dependencies, such as long-range correlations over large-scale dynamics or multiscale fractal scaling properties.
+Extension of our hybrid model~\eqref{eq:hm} incorporating such long-range dynamics is a future outlook of our present work.